arbind/web-craft-yelp-service/README.md

 ```

 ## Run Specs
+The specs make real calls to Yelp, to ensure that the service really works.
+If Yelp ever changes their API, the specs should break accordingly.

-Configure an .env file (see below) and run:
+To run the specs, configure an .env file (see Configure section below) and execute:

 ```
 foreman run cake spec
 ```

 ## Run Example
 Configure an .env file (see below) and run: